How To Spot a Termite Infestation

 - Pellets – Drywood termites push tiny pellets out of small holes in the wood they are living in.
 The pellets accumulate in small piles under the areas where they are feeding.

-If you think you have a termite infestation, or want to learn more about Massey’s Termite Protection, CLICK HERE TO SCHEDULE A FREE TERMITE INSPECTION PERFORMED BY ONE OF OUR EXPERTS!
+If you think you have a termite infestation, or want to learn more about Massey’s Termite Control, CLICK HERE TO SCHEDULE A FREE TERMITE INSPECTION PERFORMED BY ONE OF OUR EXPERTS!